wispproject/graphics/README.md

 # graphics

-This repository can be used to store and organize Wisp logos, artwort etc..
+This repository can be used to store and organize Wisp logos, artwork etc..
 Create folders and subfolders as appropriate!